14.1 C

 Lastly, keep a keen eye on ethics throughout the process.
 While it’s necessary to set personal morality aside, ethics should underpin all of your decisions.
 XLRI lays particular emphasis on ethics, and rightly so, as any decision in a corporate environment must be ethical to maintain integrity and trust.
 In the long run, ethical decisions not only protect the organization from potential pitfalls but also foster a culture of responsibility and fairness.

-By integrating these strategies into your approach for the Decision Making section, you are likely to navigate the complexities of managerial decisions more effectively.
+By integrating these strategies into your approach for the decision-making section, you are likely to navigate the complexities of managerial decisions more effectively.
 Remember, the ability to make sound, ethical decisions in the face of ambiguity is a highly sought-after skill in the world of management.

 Format and Content